 The General Data Protection Regulation (GDPR)

-This information will be recorded in our parish residents’ database, which is stored offline in compliance with the GDPR.
+This information will be recorded in our parish residents’ database, which is stored offline in compliance with the DPA.
 Our residents’ data is used only for SPC administration and is not sold or shared with any other organisation other than to enable us to send bulk emails and as may be required by law.
-Your personal data is not passed on by us for use by any other third parties.
+Your personal data is not passed on by us for use by any third parties.

-In addition we may hold data relating to people and organisations from whom we are seeking or have already obtained the provision of goods or services for the Parish.
+In addition, we may hold data relating to people and organisations from whom we are seeking or have already obtained the provision of goods or services for the Parish.
 We will manage such data in a similar manner to that held in respect of residents save that they will not be included in our residents mailing list.

 Information about our data use policies, including how you can see what data we hold about you, how you can limit its use and how you can ask for inaccuracies in data to be corrected is set out below and may also be obtained from the parish clerk upon written request.